cucumber/docs/content/docs/cucumber/state.md

 To prevent leaking state between scenarios:

-* Avoid using global or static variables.{{% block "java,kotlin" %}}
+* Avoid using global or static variables.
-* Be aware of how [cucumber parallel execution](/docs/guides/parallel-execution/) works, and access shared state via a ThreadLocal if parallel execution is enabled.{{% /block %}}
+{{% block "java,kotlin" %}}* Be aware of how [cucumber parallel execution](/docs/guides/parallel-execution/) works, and access shared state via a ThreadLocal if parallel execution is enabled.{{% /block %}}
 * Make sure you clean your database in a `Before` hook.
 * If you share a browser between scenarios, delete cookies in a `Before` hook.